Asset Metadata Storage

 - The central logger, which records creation, default seeding, default lookup, validation, and database failure events.

-Future upload, font extraction, and picker UI systems may call this system after they produce valid metadata, but those systems should keep their own responsibilities separate.
+Font extraction and picker UI systems may call this system after they produce valid metadata, but those systems should keep their own responsibilities separate.

 Current Edge Cases